ga4gh/refget/docs/seqcol.md

 required:
   - names
   - lengths
+  - sequences
+ga4gh:
   inherent:
-  - lengths
     - names
     - sequences
 ```

 This example schema is the minimal standard schema.
-We RECOMMEND that all implementations use this as a base schema, adding additional attributes as needed, but *without changing the inherent attributes list*, because this will keep the identifiers compatible across implementations.
 Sequence collection objects that follow this basic minimal structure are said to be the *canonical seqcol object representation*.
-Adding custom attributes to this schema will not break interoperability.
+We RECOMMEND that all implementations use this as a base schema, adding additional attributes as needed, which will not break interoperability.
-Nevertheless, extending this schema is only RECOMMENDED; implementations are still compliant if using custom schemas with custom inherent attributes.
+We RECOMMEND *not changing the inherent attributes list*, because this will keep the identifiers compatible across implementations.
+Implementations that use different inherent attributes are still compliant with the specification generally, but do so at the cost of top-level digest interoperability.

 For more information about community-driven updates to the standard schema, see [*Footnote F8*](#f8-adding-new-schema-attributes).